PM, Afghan president discuss peace process

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The prime minister reiterated Pakistan’s steadfast support for the Afghan-led and Afghan-owned peace process for a political solution to the conflict in Afghanistan.

-In this regard, the prime minister welcomed the recent progress in the intra-Afghan negotiations in Doha.
+In this regard, the prime added.
+The PDM leadership, which endangered scores of lives in corona pandemic, faced exemplary humiliation at the Minar-e-Pakistan.
+Those who are holding rallies amid corona situation have been fully exposed, she further added. minister welcomed the recent progress in the intra-Afghan negotiations in Doha.